sourcegraph/about/content/blogposts/2019/announcing-sourcegraph-3.5.md

 ## Multi-line search with newline (`\n`) characters

 Sourcegraph now supports multi-line searches by matching on `\n`, providing new search use cases.
-For example, to identify usage of Python decorators at the module and class level:
+For example, to identify usage of Python decorators at the module and className level:

 ```
 lang:python ^\s*@.*\n\s*def